OscarD79/surfs_up/README.md

 * The difference between the mean temperatures is only 5 degrees.
 Which is an indicator that weather does not fluctuate very much between seasons.

 * The minimum temperatures in June and December are 10 degrees and 15 degrees lower than the mean, respectively.
-Which indicates that December will on somedays be considerably colder than June in some instances.
+Which indicates that December will, on somedays, be considerably colder than June.

 * The maximum temperatures are only 2 degrees different in each month.
 Which indicates that there is no month that will have considerably higher heat.